Galerkin Scheme Using Biorthogonal Wavelets on Intervals for Elliptic Interface Problems: Wavelet Galerkin Method for the Model Problem

 and $(\{\tilde{a};\tilde{b}\},\{a;b\})$ is a biorthogonal wavelet filter bank, i.e., $s=r$ and

 \item[(4)] Every element in $\psi$ and $\tilde{\psi}$ has at least one vanishing moment, i.e., $\int_{\R} \psi(x)dx=\int_{\R} \tilde{\psi}(x) dx=0$. \end{enumerate} \end{theorem}

 To solve the elliptic interface problem \eqref{model}, we take the tensor product of wavelets on $\mathcal{I}:=(0,1)$.
-Without explicitly involving the dual, the direct approach presented in \cite{HM21a} allows us to construct all possible locally compactly supported biorthogonal wavelets in $\LpI{2}$ satisfying prescribed boundary conditions and vanishing moments from any compactly supported biorthogonal (multi)wavelets in $\Lp{2}$.
-That is, our direct approach produces a biorthogonal wavelet $(\tilde{\mathcal{B}}^{1D}_{J_0},\mathcal{B}^{1D}_{J_0})$ in $\LpI{2}$, where
+Without explicitly involving the dual, the direct approach presented in \cite{HM21a} allows us to construct all possible locally compactly supported biorthogonal wavelets in $\LpI{2}$ satisfying prescribed boundary conditions and maximum vanishing moments from any compactly supported biorthogonal wavelets in $\Lp{2}$.
+Moreover, we can avoid using more boundary wavelet basis functions than necessary and retain as many interior wavelet basis functions as possible.
+This consideration is essential for practical numerical implementation.
+Our direct approach produces a biorthogonal wavelet $(\tilde{\mathcal{B}}^{1D}_{J_0},\mathcal{B}^{1D}_{J_0})$ in $\LpI{2}$, where